Roman and Eleonora Witoński

 Roman Witoński and his mother in the summer of 1940. © Private collection, Witoński family

-Unfortunately, there is no known private photograph of Eleonora Witońska.
+Unfortunately, there is no known personal photograph of Eleonora Witońska.

 The only photographs we have of her are those taken by the SS during the 'medical' experiments.